jojivk73/Tools/pbsubgraph/README.md

 # Subgraph

 This is simple tool that plots subgraphs from pbtxt and pb files.
-This is especially useful for graphs that a too large to open in current graphvisualization tools like [Netron](https://github.com/lutzroeder/netron).
+This is  useful for graphs that are too large to open in current visualization tools like [Netron](https://github.com/lutzroeder/netron).
 By default it creates a subgraph using dot and graphviz.
-It has option to open the subgraph in Netron
+It has an option to open the subgraph in Netron

 ## Example Usage :
-  1. TO see all options
+  1. To see all options
    ```
    > python pbsubgraph.py
    ```